Lido Staked SOL (STSOL) Price: Price Index and Live Chart | The Block

-Lido Staked SOL (STSOL) currently has a price of $67.96 and is down -1.11% over the last 24 hours.
-The cryptocurrency is ranked 167 with a market cap of $265.8M.
-Over the last 24 hours, it saw $1.9M of trading volume.
+Lido Staked SOL (STSOL) currently has a price of £54.37 and is up 0.58% over the last 24 hours.
+The cryptocurrency is ranked 167 with a market cap of £212M.
+Over the last 24 hours, it saw £1.5M of trading volume.
 The token has a circulating supply of 3.9M tokens out of a total supply of 3.9M tokens.

 Lido Staked SOL (STSOL) is a token built on the Solana blockchain for cryptocurrency transactions.
 It offers users the ability to stake their SOL tokens and earn rewards through the Lido protocol.